Paranoid2droid/cv/index.md

 <img class="profile-picture" src="homer.jpg">

 Hi!
-I am a graduate student of Institute of Acoustics of the Chinese Academy of Sciences, majoring in audio signal processing.
+I am a graduate student of [Institute of Acoustics of the Chinese Academy of Sciences](http://english.ioa.cas.cn/){:target="_blank"}, majoring in audio signal processing.

 Besides the projects concerning on DSP implementation I am doing in work hours, I also has a mania for computer music and creative coding.
 I'm now scratching up [my Github page](https://github.com/Paranoid2droid){:target="_blank"} to share my ChucK codes, MAX/MSP projects ,and other whatever things I built.

-I'm also a bedroom music maker and amateur guitar/bass/drum/synthesizer player!
-I've released a few EPs and albums with my bandmates or in my own name.
-Check [my Soundcloud page](https://soundcloud.com/paranoid2droid){:target="_blank"} to hear my works!
+I'm also a music maker and multi-instrument player.
+I've released a few EPs and albums.
+You may check them on [my SoundCloud page](https://soundcloud.com/paranoid2droid){:target="_blank"}.

 One more thing, I am selected as an AMBASSADOR on [Kadenze](https://www.kadenze.com/){:target="_blank"}, which is an amazing place for learn and make all kinds of cool stuff.
 Meet me [there](https://www.kadenze.com/users/zhe-zhang){:target="_blank"}!